 How does a mathematician think about and solve a problem?

-MathsCraft student workshops aim to give students and their teachers a taste of the answer to this question, by letting them experience the process for themselves.
+MathsCraft demonstration sessions aim to give students and their teachers a taste of the answer to this question, by letting them experience the process for themselves.
 Students, teachers, and mathematicians are brought together to work on problems through spotting patterns, making conjectures, and convincing themselves and those around them.

-MathsCraft student workshops are run periodically by our Session Leaders at schools around the country.
+MathsCraft demonstration sessions are run periodically by our Session Leaders at schools around the country.

 Teachers: Attending student workshops can be counted as self-identified PD.
 See the event page for suggestions of specific AITSL standards.